islamshahil/ticket-booking-system/README.md

 ## 🚀 Future Enhancements

-- Currently, the system uses a mix of REST APIs and Kafka events.
+- The system currently uses a hybrid of REST APIs and Kafka.
-- A full migration to a **truly event-driven architecture** is planned, where:
+- A full migration to a **fully event-driven architecture** is planned where:
-  - All state changes (e.g., seat updates, booking actions) will be Kafka-driven.
+  - All state changes are communicated via Kafka topics.
-  - Each microservice will react to Kafka topics instead of synchronous REST calls.
+  - Microservices become reactive and decoupled.

-### Additional Planned Features:
+### Additional Features in Roadmap:
-- Rate limiting and schema validation using libraries like **Zod** or **Joi**
+- Rate limiting and schema validation (Zod / Joi)
-- GitHub Actions-based CI/CD pipeline for auto-testing and deployment
+- GitHub Actions for CI/CD
-- Admin dashboard for managing events and seats
-- Email/SMS notifications
-- Payment gateway integration (e.g., Stripe, Razorpay)

 ---

 ## ✅ Conclusion
-You now have a fully containerized, real-time ticket booking system that's scalable, fault-tolerant, and production ready!
+A fully containerized, real-time ticket booking system that's scalable, fault-tolerant, and production ready!